tylertitsworth/5th-age-srd/Magic-Items/Minor-Items.md

 ## Tuning fork

 When struck, it causes those that hear the tone to speak in rhyme for a short time.
-Works around 1d3 times a day.
+Works around 1d3 times a full recovery.

 ## Uncandle